razetime/limn/spec.md

 `⊛` sets a random direction(1-8).

 `⊡` is used to retrieve data.
-It takes an arrow string and retrieves the data traced by its path.
+It takes a boolean and an arrow string.
+It takes the arrow string and retrieves the data traced by its path.
 The program cursor is not moved.
+Once the data is retrieved:
-All commands are ignored, and only strings/integers are parsed.
+* If the boolean is true, All commands are ignored, and only strings/integers are parsed.
+All data parsed is pushed to stack.
+* Otherwise, the data is pushed directly to stack, as a string.

 `⮺` is used for copying.
 It takes an arrow string, and moves to the place it indicates.
 Then it takes two integers, m and n, and copies an area of m x n characters to stack as a newline separated string.
 Ignores direction. (needs more changes and clarification)